 - Parodied in String Theory when a forced evolutionary virus creates "man-kitty-things" that get into everything.
 Schtein also keeps one as an adorable pet.

 - Jobe, of the Whateley Universe, is one of the great genetic engineers of the planet, despite only being fourteen.
 He has a plan for taking a person and changing her into a perfect drow.
 He accidentally gets an injection of the serum and finds out it has Gone Horribly Right.

 - The Gate (2011) is an 8 minute sci fi/ horror film about people being mutated by unregulated performance enhancing drugs bought online.

-- Batman Beyond, one of the groups of villains were the Splicers, they spliced animal DNA into their own.
+- Batman Beyond, one of the groups of villains were the Splicers, who spliced animal DNA into their own.
 Generally lizard or snake.

 - However most of them rarely use them for fighting, just purely cosmetic.
 To them it is pretty much getting a Tattoo in today's time.
 Just as tattooing can have unwanted side effects note , even with clean equipment, so splicing can have negative effects as well.note

 - Came up a few times in Adventures of the Galaxy Rangers.
 On the lighter side was a Noodle Incident with mutated, flying plants that smelled horribly when decomposing.
 "Marshmallow Trees" had the titular trees (genetically engineered crops) growing out of control and threatening to destroy a colony world.
 The darkest example is the Supertrooper Project.